Point spreads are one of the most popular sports wagers, particularly for basketball and football. This type of bet is great for a couple of reasons:

 Totals and props are interesting bets, but generally aren’t as popular as point spread betting.
-Total betting doesn’t involve rooting for one specific side — which may be important to some fans — and they can be difficult to predict.
-The same may be true for most prop betting, which sometimes requires more sports knowledge.
+Totals betting doesn’t involve rooting for one specific side — which may be important to some fans — and they can be difficult to predict.
+The same may be true for most prop bets, which sometimes requires more sports knowledge.

 What does ‘against the spread’ mean?